Duke's Seafood "Walk The Plank" Wild Alaska Salmon

 • 1 Cup + 2 Tbsp Extra virgin olive oil

-• 1/2 cup Fresh squeezed lemon
+• 1/2 cup Freshly squeezed lemon

 Instructions

 • Fillet salmon using the deep-skin method, which is to remove the gray matter along with the skin and pluck the pin bones with needle-nose pliers or boning tweezers.
 If you are buying from your local fishmonger, ask them to do it.
+Divide into 2- 8oz portions.

 • Wash planks and rub with olive oil.